-The Fund's objective in managing risk is the creation and protection of shareholder value.
+The Fund's objective in managing risk is the creation and protection of Shareholder value.
 Risk is inherent in the Fund's activities but it is managed through the process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
 The process of risk management is critical to the Fund's continuing profitability.
-The Fund is exposed to credit risk, liquidity risk and market risk (which includes currency risk, interest rate risk and market price risk), arising from the financial instruments it holds.
+The Fund is exposed to credit risk, liquidity risk and market risk (which includes market price risk, currency risk and interest rate risk) arising from the financial instruments it holds.